 How does my repeater differ from most other ones?
 It is a digital audio store-and-forward relay

-system.
-It lets two operators, who are too far away from each other to communicate to one
+repeaters, they still allow two operators, who are too far away from each other, to be able to

 For an example: